In the guide below, we list the potential pros and cons of clean coal technology (which can be compared to regular coal technology).

-*Note – this guide is a generalisation of the pros and cons of clean coal.
+This guide is a generalisation of the pros and cons of clean coal.

 In reality, each type of clean coal technology has to be assessed for it’s own social, economic and environmental pros and cons that it offers in each country or area.

 Read more about the different types of clean coal technology in this guide.

 Some Technologies May Significantly Decrease Pollution & Emissions